guillaumem-theodo/aws-workout/2-computing/208-sls-lambda/README.md

 ⚠️️ For this workout you will need to install **Serverless Framework**

-It could be possible to do the workout serverless framework (using CloudFormation or Terraform).
+It is possible to do this workout without serverless framework (using CloudFormation or Terraform).
-Nevertheless, Serveless Framework eases the pain.
+Nevertheless, **Serveless Framework** eases the pain.

+### Purpose
+In this workout we are going to replace EC2 or ECS workers + ALB by Lambda functions + API Gateway.

+The final architecture will be:
+- A S3 bucket with an object inside
+- A **lambda** function that enumerates the S3 bucket
+- An API Gateway that exposes the Lambda function through REST API.
+- A Bastion EC2 to be able to check the S3 (optional)

 1️⃣ Install Serverless Framework globally on your laptop (you need npm)